reactjs/react.dev/content/docs/concurrent-mode-suspense.md

 Suspense is not a data fetching library.
 It's a **mechanism for data fetching libraries** to communicate to React that *the data a component is reading is not ready yet*.
 React can then wait for it to be ready and update the UI.
 At Facebook, we use Relay and its [new Suspense integration](https://relay.dev/docs/en/experimental/a-guided-tour-of-relay#loading-states-with-suspense).
 We expect that other libraries like Apollo can provide similar integrations.

-In long term, we intend Suspense to become the primary way to read asynchronous data from components -- no matter where that data is coming from.
+In the long term, we intend Suspense to become the primary way to read asynchronous data from components -- no matter where that data is coming from.

 ### What Suspense Is Not {#what-suspense-is-not}